 - From this screen, tap on any chat you want

-- At the top right corner, tap the Moderation icon
+- At the top right corner, tap Moderation

 next to your profile